GameAISchool2024members/Krabz-Co/Leonardo/readme.md

 curl --request POST --url http://localhost:8008/get_image --header 'content-type: application/json' --data '{"prompt": "furry lobster"}'
 ```

 In order to ensure smooth generation of images usable by the game Crab It, the applicable initial image must be uploaded first: [this one](init_image.jpg).
-Image ID (received after using acript agument `--init`) of the uploaded init image must be added to line `102` in `server.py`.
+Image ID (received after using script argument `--init`) of the uploaded init image must be added to line `102` in `server.py`.
 Then that whole block (`server.py` lines 100-107, inclusive, the key `controlnets`), should be uncommented.

 ![alt text](init_image.jpg)